Once Upon Water art residency

 Artscape Gibraltar Point is an artist retreat nestled against the magnificent natural backdrop of Toronto Island, and metres from the beach.
 It offers a distraction-free environment to focus on making art, and a rich potential for the creation of water-themed artworks amongst its blue-flag beaches (one of them being clothing optional) and natural surroundings of Lake Ontario, forests and gardens filled with flowers, fruit and vegetables.
 On the island, there are tiny quaint homes, a historic lighthouse, a hobby farm and antique carnival grounds.
 Cozy up in a furnished studio and bedroom, and enjoy amenities such as a fully equipped common kitchen, shared bathrooms, laundry facilities and wireless Internet.
 Enjoy beach sunrises and sunsets at the foot of your studio.
 AGP aims to have as minimal barriers as possible and promotes an inclusive environment.
 The Toronto city core is just a 15-minute ferry ride away.

 Teresa Ascencao is a multimedia artist with special interest in body language, socially inscribed objects, spaces and costumes, and inner and outer corporeal experiences.
 She collaborated on Water Portals, an interactive work of digitally rendered water ripples triggered by dancers bodies.
 As an environmentalist, her most recent work has been to protect Toronto’s waterfront through the organization she founded, Citizens for a Healthy Toronto Waterfront.
 Ascencao graduated with distinction from the University of Toronto’s Honours Fine Art Studio program, and received her MFA from OCAD University specializing in Media Art.
 Her award-winning work has been exhibited in Canada and internationally.
 She lives and works in Toronto and teaches at OCADU and University of Toronto.

 Once Upon Water art residency will host up to 18 professional artists.
 The cost is $932.25 for shared accommodation or $1,186.50 for private bedroom, plus HST.
 Fees include sleeping quarters, large shared studio, facilitation, programming and exhibition.
-Artists are responsible for their travel to Toronto Island, their own food and art supplies, including projectors and speakers.
+Artists are responsible for their travel to and from Toronto Island ferry dock on arrival and departure dates, their own food and art supplies, projectors and speakers.